 Reservations:

-All reservations are dependent upon staff’s approval of a Program Proposal, to be submitted by the program’s producer.
-REMOVE No producer may have more than three productions in progress at any one time unless authorized by ACTONTV staff.
+All reservations are dependent upon staff’s approval.
+No producer may have more than three productions in progress at any one time unless authorized by ACTONTV staff.

 Equipment / Facilities will be available to all certified members on a first-come, first- served basis.
 Reservation requests should be made at least 48 hours in advance, and longer if possible, especially for equipment that may be in high demand.